 The current exchange rate for $5 USD is equivalent to about 315 Gourdes HTG.

 According to Haiti Outreach, a local grassroots charity that works to improve the quality of life in Haiti, where 37% of Haitians consume only about 1,900 calories a day (87% of the minimum).
 As you can see, your participation in the Organic Resume Project will have huge impact on the lives of countless people there who live way below the poverty line.
 The situation is a desperate daily struggle in Haiti.
 80% of the residents live in poverty and two and a half million Haitians live in extreme poverty with the richest 1% of Haitians owning the same wealth as 45% of the poorest segment of the population.
-The nation is in dire straits when it comes to the need of basis services such as access to clean water and basic sanitation services.
+Haiti is in dire straits and lacks basis services such as access to clean water and sanitation.

 Please show your compassion for the Haitian people.
 Will you join us in the fight?
 Donate!

 Clean Water for Haiti is a registered 501(c)3 non-profit organization that works in partnership with the Canadian registered charity, the CWH Foundation to provide Haitians with access to clean water.

 Click here to go to Clean Water for Haiti directly and donate via PayPal: Clean Water for Haiti.

 Please donate to Clean Water for Haiti.
 You can make a difference today!

 You can become a sponsor of the Organic Resume Project & aid Clean Water for Haiti (CWH) by becoming a “Clean Water Advocate for Haiti”.
 Simply download the Media Kit (two small banners) and place the banners on your website/blog.
 You can start your own Facebook fundraiser and ask your friends for support.